goliatl/hy-r-intro/7_Statistics/1_Statistics.md

 To think of degrees of freedom in terms of an example, imagine different types of food.
 You'd like to eat something different every day of the week, but only have ingredients for seven different dishes.

-- On Monday you can use any of the recipes.
+- On Monday you can use any recipe.
 On Tuesday there are six left (and so on).
 On Sunday, you no longer have a choice - you have to settle with whatever's left for the final recipe.
 This means that on six days, you were able to exercise some level of choice.

 - Similarly, degrees of freedom refers to the number of values in a data set that are "free to vary" when estimating statistical parameters.
-Further to the test statistic, this value plays a role in the mathematics used to establish statistical significance (or a lack thereof).
+Further to the test statistic, this value plays a role in the mathematics used to establish statistical significance.

 **Paired-samples _t_-test**

 We could also use the `sleep` data to perform a paired-samples _t_-test.
-Here the relative position (row number) of the observations within groups matters, as the test assumes observations to be _paired_ in a meaningful way.
+Here the position (row number) of the observations within groups matters, as the test assumes observations to be _paired_ in a meaningful way.
 In our case, the data are ordered by the patient ID.

 The code itself is similar to running an independent-samples test: